filecoin-project/FIPs/FIPS/fip-keyless-f090-account.md

 ## Product Considerations

-This proposal allows the governance of the network reserved funds to be in hands of the network participants rather than 3 key owners, which makes the network more decentralized.
+This proposal places governance of the reserved funds entirely in hands of the network participants rather than 3 key owners, thus providing greater transparency and assurance of community consultation and deliberation in appropriate future disbursement of the funds.

 ## Implementation